Teichlab/tracer/README.md

 ## Testing TraCeR ##
-TraCeR comes with a small dataset (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and confirm that all the prerequisites are working.
+TraCeR comes with a small dataset in `test_data/` (containing only TCRA or TCRB reads for a single cell) that you can use to test your installation and confirm that all the prerequisites are working.
 Run it as:

     tracer test -p <ncores> -c <config_file>

 This will peform the [`asssemble`](#assemble-tcr-reconstruction) step using the small test dataset.
-It will then perform [`summarise`](#summarise-summary-and-clonotype-networks) using the assemblies that are generated along with pre-calculated output for two other cells.
+It will then perform [`summarise`](#summarise-summary-and-clonotype-networks) using the assemblies that are generated along with pre-calculated output for two other cells (in `test_data/results`).

 Compare the output in `test_data/results/filtered_TCR_summary` with the expected results in `test_data/expected_summary`.
 There should be three cells, each with one productive alpha, one productive beta, one non-productive alpha and one non-productive beta.
 Cells 1 and 2 should be in a clonotype.